MadCow234/truffle-debug-example/README.md

 >
 > `...\truffle-debug-example>`

-1. Truffle will compile and build the contracts in the /contracts/ directory.
+1. Truffle will easily compile and build the contracts in the /contracts/ directory using this command.

     Input:
     ```